 Figure 1.
 Scheme of the foraging visit – the total time spent by focal bird at the feeders area with at last one feeding event.
 Time-points crucial for the data analysis denoted with black circles and labelled with letters to denote particular events, being components of the foraging visit: a) onset of the foraging visit (appearance in the feeder area, usually hovering in front of the feeder); b) and d) onsets of consecutive feeding events (i.e. inserting the bill into the flower-hole of the feeder; c) end of the feeding event (i.e. removal of the bill from the flower-hole of the feeder); e) end of the foraging visit (i.e. the end of the very last feeding event during the foraging visit) .
 Multiple feedings intervals were possible (1-26, mean: 4.9).

 Figure 2.
-(Nakagawa and Schielzeth 2010)Distribution (violin geoms) of observed values of particular parameter (foraging efficiency, exploration, arousal, risk-avoidance) with average values per focal individual of the long billed hermit (colour points connected with lines) in the context of low (control, Ctr) and high (experimental, Exp) levels of perceived risk of predation.
-For definition of the parameters see main text.
+Repeatability estimates of foraging efficiency and behavioural parameters in the long billed hermit.
+The estimates established using linear mixed-effects model-based method (Nakagawa and Schielzeth 2010).

 Figure 3.
+Foraging efficiency in the context of low and high levels of perceived risk of predation.

-Foraging efficiency of long billed hermits in regard to their behavioural performance (exploration, risk avoidance and arousal) in the context of low (control, Ctr) and high (experimental, Exp) levels of perceived risk of predation.
+Figure 3.
+Foraging efficiency of long billed hermits in regard to their behavioural performance (exploration, risk avoidance and arousal) in the context of low and high levels of perceived risk of predation.